VMFS Recovery

 If there is no other option except to recover data from such a complex case, you need to try all possibilities to revive data from failed drives.

-First of all, we recommend to try to image failed drives using low level utility like MHDD or similar.
-If HDDs are not detected by Windows at all, you'll need to send disks to data recovery lab for imaging.
+First of all, we recommend trying to image failed drives using a low-level utility like MHDD or similar.
+If HDDs are not detected by Windows at all, you'll need to send disks to the data recovery lab for imaging.
 This is a costly operation because of high expenses.
-It may include changing HDD controllers from donor drive or replacing plates to the donor drive, which requires clean environment.
+It may include changing HDD controllers from the donor drive or replacing plates to the donor drive, which requires a clean environment.

 Some admins limit disk imaging to only 1 drive missing from the set.
-However we recommend to image all failed drives.
+However, we recommend to image all failed drives.
 Especially if HDD malfunction was because of bad blocks or damaged head.
-This type of damage makes many sectors on the disk to be corrupt beyond recovery and they will also be missing on the disk image.
-There is nothing to be done if data stored on single drive, however in RAID 5 array we can try to use alternate set of disk, enumerating RAID configuration.
-Usually we are able to recover correct data without damage.
+This type of damage causes many sectors on the disk to corrupt beyond recovery and they will also be missing from the disk image.
+There is nothing to be done if data is stored on a single drive, however, in the RAID 5 array we can try to use an alternate set of disks, enumerating RAID configuration.
+Usually, we are able to recover correct data without damage.

 We have examined a RAID 5 case of 4 HDDs with two failed drives.
-However such approach with no or minor alterations may be applied to RAID 4 sets with missing two drives and RAID 6 arrays with three lost drives.
+However, such an approach with no or minor alterations may be applied to RAID 4 sets with missing two drives and RAID 6 arrays with three lost drives.

 Return to contents